Trauma & Orthopaedic Emergency

 Intramedullary Nailing (IM Nail)

-A metal rod is inserted into the hollow canal of a long bone to stabilise fractures of the femur, tibia, or humerus.
-Allows early mobilisation after surgery.
+A metal rod inserted into the hollow canal of long bones (femur, tibia, humerus) to stabilise shaft fractures.

 Ilizarov / Ring Fixator